kipiberbatov/idec/README.md

 continuous diffusion problems;
 - canvas: procedures for drawing shapes on a canvas, currently with Cairo;
 - animation: procedures for producing animations based on the canvas data;
-PDF and GTK animation backends are supported via the Cairo canvas backend.
+PDF, SVG and GTK animation backends are supported via the Cairo canvas backend.

 ## Dependencies